College of Liberal Arts & Social Sciences > Academics > Social Work > Graduate Programs > Social Work (MSW)

 You’ll be grouped in a small cohort, which enables you to get to know your colleagues and receive individualized attention from your professors.

 DePaul’s MSW program is offered on the Loop Campus and can be completed on either a full-time (two years) or part-time (options for three years or four years) basis.
 Classes are held on weekday afternoons and evenings.
 Field placements will require daytime availability and are offered across the Chicago area.

 Chicago is home to hundreds of social service agencies and nonprofits, and with our partnerships you’ll gain hands-on experience in an area that interests you.
 As part of the MSW degree program, you’ll complete two

 Submit an online application, résumé/CV, personal statement, two letters of reference and official transcripts.

-You’ll take 11 foundation courses and nine courses in your concentration, including field placements.
+You’ll take 11 foundation courses, nine courses in your concentration, including field placements, and two electives.